-What Are the Responsibilities of a Software Engineering Manager?
+What Are the Responsibilities and Duties of a Software Engineering Manager?

 Research and development teams, project managers, and product managers - EMs need to be able to work with them and all other managers.
 Engineering managers also need to inspire and guide developers within their team of engineers.